sighupio/fury-kubernetes-ingress/docs/COMPATIBILITY_MATRIX.md

 Move to v1.9.1 instead.
 [Follow the migration path.](docs/releases/v1.9.1.md)
 - :warning: : module version: `v1.10.0` and Kubernetes Version: `1.21.x`.
 It works as expected.
 Marked as a warning because it is not officially supported by [SIGHUP](https://sighup.io).
 - :warning: : module version: `v1.11.X` and Kubernetes Version: `1.22.x`.
-This version is not fully supported since the component
-  `forecastle` is not supported in k8s version `1.22`
+It works as expected.
+Marked as a warning because it is not officially supported by [SIGHUP](https://sighup.io).
-- :warning: : module version: `v1.12.0` and Kubernetes Version: `1.23.x`.
-This version is not fully supported since the component
+- :warning: : module version: `v1.12.X` and Kubernetes Version: `1.23.x`.
+It works as expected.
+Marked as a warning because it is not officially supported by [SIGHUP](https://sighup.io).
-  `forecastle` is not supported in k8s version `1.23`